mveres01/pytorch-drl4vrp/README.md

 * Uses a GRU instead of LSTM for the decoder network
 * Critic takes the raw static and dynamic input states and predicts a reward
-* Here we use demand scaling (MAX_DEMAND / MAX_VEHICLE_CAPACITY), and give the depot for the VRP a negative value proportionaly to the missing capacity (Unsure if used or not)
+* Use demand scaling (MAX_DEMAND / MAX_VEHICLE_CAPACITY), and give the depot for the VRP a negative value proportionate to the missing capacity (Unsure if used or not)

 ## TSP Sample Tours: